 Research Focus

-The Visual and Cognitive Neuroscience Lab investigates how information from audition, emotion, action and cognition influences the brain processes that create our visual perception of the world.
+The Visual and Cognitive Neuroscience Lab investigates how information from audition, emotion, action and cognition influences the visual brain, both in sighted and blind humans.

 Petra Vetter co-hosts an international online seminar series on multisensory perception and plasticity, together with Prof. Stephanie Badde at Tufts University.
 Feel free to join our seminars here: https://www.world-wide.org/Neuro/Multisensory-Perception-and-Plasticity/